Oluwasetemi/css-note/slides.md

 ---

-- Attribute selector: This gives you the power to select elements based on the presence of a certain HTML attribute or the value of an HTML attribute.
+- [Attribute selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Selectors/Attribute_selectors): This gives you the power to select elements based on the presence of a certain HTML attribute or the value of an HTML attribute.
 To write the CSS rule for this you have to wrap the selector with square brackets.

-<ins>Code Example</ins>:

 ```html {monaco-run}
 <style>